straydogstrut/AbilityPet/README.md

 Explore the app with the Accessibility Inspector and run an audit on each of the different views.
 The Accessibility Inspector will highlight the following issues:

-* *Dynamic Font Sizes are unsupported*
+* Dynamic Font Sizes are unsupported
-* *Contrast Failure*
+* Contrast Failure
-* *Touch Area insufficient*
+* Hit Area insufficient

 We will address these in the following sections:

 ### Dynamic Font Sizes are unsupported
 The text in the New Arrival labels is not dynamic and does not resize when the user changes the font size (you can see this by changing the Font Size in the Accessibility Inspector).

-We can fix this by choosing Automatically Adjusts Font in the attributes Inspector and selecting one of the Font Styles other than the System font styles.
+We can fix this by choosing **Automatically Adjusts Font** in the attributes Inspector and selecting one of the Font Styles other than the System font styles.

 However, you will notice that the New Arrival label does not scale with the font.
 If using Auto Constraints, we need to set constraints on the top/right of the label, and a resizable leading space.
 We could also embed the label in another view with constraints to give some padding around the label text.

 ### Contrast Failure
-The Accessibility Inspector is warning that the description text for individual pets fails the contrast requirements.
-Adjust the font colour of the description text.
+The Accessibility Inspector is warns that the white text on lighter green background found in the Navigation Bar fails the 4:51 contrast ratio that Apple recommends.
+Also, although it does not throw a warning in the Inspector, the contrast of white text on darker green of the buttons only passes at 14pt and 18pt font sizes.

+To fix this, adjust the font colour or the background colour of the app until the contrast passes.
+The Color Contrast Calculator found under **Accessibility Inspector > Window > Show Color Contrast Calculator** can be helpful here.

-### Touch Area insufficient
+### Hit Area insufficient
+The hit area of the alert button is smaller than the recommended 44px in the Apple Developer guidelines.
+We can fix this by setting the button size to 44px, updating the constraints, and using the UIImageInsets property to resize the image inside to its original size. imageEdgeInsets can be set in the Storyboard or via code:

+`alertButton.imageEdgeInsets = UIEdgeInsets(top: 8, left: 8, bottom: 8, right: 8)`

 ## Summary
-This exercise has
+This exercise has introduced some basic iOS accessibility considerations and suggested Swift and Storyboard options to address these.
+Key accessibility elements such as Labels, Hints and Traits have been introduced, and tools to confirm support for Dynamic Font Sizes and Contrast Ratios have also been covered.

+For more information on Accessibility support in iOS, see the [Apple Developer Documentation](https://developer.apple.com/accessibility/).